awsdocs/aws-kms-developer-guide/doc_source/deleting-keys-creating-cloudwatch-alarm.md

 The notification email that you receive does not list the CMK or the cryptographic operation\.
 You can find that information in [your CloudTrail log](logging-using-cloudtrail.md)\.
 Instead, the email reports that the alarm state changed from **OK** to **Alarm**\.
 For more information about CloudWatch Alarms and state changes, see [Creating Amazon CloudWatch Alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in the *Amazon CloudWatch User Guide*\.

+**Warning**
+This Amazon CloudWatch alarm cannot detect use of the public key of an asymmetric CMK outside of AWS KMS\.
+For details about the special risks of deleting asymmetric CMKs used for public key cryptography, including creating ciphertexts that cannot be decrypted, see [Deleting Asymmetric CMKs](deleting-keys.md#deleting-asymmetric-cmks)\.

 **Topics**
 + [Requirements for a CloudWatch Alarm](#cloudwatch-alarm-prerequisites)
 + [Create the CloudWatch Alarm](#deleting-keys-cloudwatch-create-alarm)